Shipping by Ship – Factory Direct – What to Expect

 Q: What lug nuts will I need?

 A: As for lug nuts, it is very easy.
-First, every order comes with a free set of chrome lug nuts to fit the C8 Corvette (or the car you suggest if different).
-But that is the only color option.
-So if you choose a finish that you feel won't work well with chrome lug nuts, then we suggest looking on Amazon or eBay for M14x1.5 lug nuts for $25-$40.
+The best solution is to add the Max Grab lug nuts at checkout (M14x1.5 Conical Seat - For C8, all Teslas, and more) .
+They are new, functionally better than any other type, and specifically designed to fit our wheels and the wheels to fit them.
+Have a look at why, here: MAX GRAB lug nuts.
+Otherwise, we suggest looking on Amazon or eBay for M14x1.5 lug nuts for $25-$40.
 Any kind you find which are M14x1.5 with a cone/taper seat will fit these wheels and the C8.
 They are the most common kind, so you really can't go wrong choosing the wrong ones.
 Anodized ones are an interesting type for certain finishes.
-The stock lug nuts do not fit these wheels (or most other aftermarket wheels).
+The stock lug nuts do fit these wheels in the cases we've seen attempted.
+(Often other aftermarket wheels will not fit the stock lug nuts).

 Q: Will the original C8 Corvette center caps fit these wheels?